PrimeTimeTran/next-blog/data/kb/atom/math/calc/core/integral/integration-techniques.md

 > Integration is pattern recognition + transformation

-You are not “solving” directly—you are:
+You are not solving directly—you are:

 - reshaping the integral
 - until it matches a known form